SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

-The motivation for creating this was that IceEdit and DCT Edit were always my two favorite BBS message editors, but in a world where 32-bit (and 64-bit) Windows and *nix platforms are common, 16-bit DOS emulation is required to run IceEdit and DCT Edit, which results in slow (and sometimes unreliable) operation.
-Since SlyEdit is written in JavaScript, it is faster and does not require a 16-bit virtual DOS machine.
-Also, being written in JavaScript, it should run on any platform where Synchronet runs, so all Synchronet sysops can use it.
+The motivation for creating this was that IceEdit and DCT Edit were always my two favorite BBS message editors, but in a world where 32-bit (and 64-bit) Windows and *nix platforms are common, 16-bit DOS emulation is required to run IceEdit and DCT Edit, which is noticeably slow and sometimes unreliable.
+Since SlyEdit is written in JavaScript, it is faster than a DOS-based message editor and can run in any environment in which Synchronet runs, without any modification or being re-compiled.

 SlyEdit will recognize the user's terminal size and set up the screen accordingly.
-The width of the edit area will always be 80 characters; however, an increased terminal size will provide more room for message information to be displayed, as well as a taller edit area (if the terminal size is taller).
+The width of the edit area will always be 80 characters and support up to 79 characters; however, an increased terminal size will provide more room for message information to be displayed.
+Also, a terminal height greater than the standard 24 or 25 characters will provide a taller edit area, allowing more of the message to be seen on the screen at a time.

-Thanks goes out to Nick of Lightning BBS (lightningbbs.dyndns.org) for testing.
+Thanks go out to the following people for testing:
+- Nick of Lightning BBS (lightningbbs.dyndns.org) for testing early versions
+- Nick (AKA Access Denied) of The Pharcyde (pharcyde.org) for testing the newer versions and for his input on various features, mainly message quoting

 3. Installation & Setup
 =======================